 Li Jian Jian, a kindhearted girl, grows up with her loving father Li Haichaom, after her mother’s death.
 One day her father meets He Zi Qiu’s mother, of whom he grows immediately fond.
 After several encounters, she leaves town without further explanations.
 She only asks of Haichao to take care of He Zi Qiu during her absence.

 Following this, there is Ling Xiao living in the same building as Li Jian Jian.
 His mother blames him for his little sister’s death while reproaching his father, Li Heping, for his irresponsibility towards his family due to his busy work schedule.
 Being caught in a cycle of guilt and endless fights, the mother decides to abandon the family.
 Therefore, Ling Xiao spends most of his time with Li Jianjian and He Zi Qiu, reconstructing a new family under the care of Li Haichao and Li Heping.
 After their High School diploma, the two brothers will study abroad, leaving Li Jianjian feeling betrayed by their decision.
 They return home after 9 years, trying to figure out which path to pursue.

 Each story reflects someone else’s endeavor in real life

 According to the director, his friends and acquaintances inspired him with their stories.
 He wished to bring together different topics on the screen to avoid people feeling alone and hopeless.
-It became a huge success among Chinese viewers who described the drama as warmhearted, authentic, and refreshing.
-He encourages families to adopt an optimistic attitude towards life and to be open to change.
+The show became a massive success among Chinese viewers who described the drama as warmhearted, authentic, and refreshing.
+He encourages families to adopt an optimistic attitude toward life and to be open to change.
 The drama was released in mid-2020 and aired on Hunan TV, becoming a hit and taking social media by storm.
 But it also shed a positive light on the current pandemic everyone was enduring, proving that together we can survive anything.